FIRST THE PRICE,

 Banks protect their collateral by sending a licensed appraiser to establish value.
-Yet buyers and sellers will typically risk a five-figure miscalculations rather than benefit from a professional valuation.
+Yet buyers and sellers will typically skip in depth home valuation.

 THEN THE MARKETING

-Once price is determined, advanced technology-based marketing is the next most important skill your listing agent should have.
-Studies show 90% of home buyers use the Internet to search for homes before contacting an agent.
-When you retain a listing agent who utilizes the latest marketing tools and technology, you have a significant advantage over sellers who don’t.
+Once price is determined, advanced technology-assisted marketing is the next most important thing.
+Studies show over 90% of home buyers use the Internet to search for homes before contacting an agent.
+When you use the latest marketing tools and technology, you have a significant advantage over sellers who don’t.
 Advanced technology platforms should include:

 • Pro-active engagement with buyers while they are in your neighborhood with mobile devices